OPT-Engine: Benchmarking the Limits of LLMs in Optimization Modeling via Complexity Scaling: Introduction

 Furthermore, a stark performance gap persists.
-On one hand, LLMs have achieved super-human proficiency in competitive mathematics, with even small-scale 4B models~\cite{yang2025qwen3} surpassing the 95\% threshold on the MATH benchmark, which suites of college-level competition math problems; On the other hand, their application to optimization remains brittle, achieving less than 50\% accuracy on the most challenging benchmark~\cite{guo2023towards,chen2025solver}.
-The IndustryOR benchmark~\cite{yang2024benchmarking} exemplifies this pattern, it curates realistic tasks with heterogeneous constraints, and reported accuracy remains substantially low even though their resulting mathematical formulations are relatively straightforward once auto-formulated correctly.
-This discrepancy poses another critical question for the community: why does such a stark performance gap persist between a model’s deductive reasoning capabilities for mathematical reasoning tasks and its capacity for robust optimization modeling?
+On one hand, LLMs have achieved super-human proficiency in competitive mathematics, with even small-scale 4B models~\cite{yang2025qwen3} surpassing the 95\% threshold on the MATH benchmark~\cite{hendrycks2021measuring}, which consists of college-level competition math problems; On the other hand, their application to optimization remains brittle, achieving less than 50\% accuracy on the most challenging benchmark~\cite{guo2023towards,chen2025solver}.
+The IndustryOR benchmark~\cite{huang2025orlm} exemplifies this pattern: it curates realistic tasks with heterogeneous constraints, and reported accuracy remains substantially low even though their resulting mathematical formulations are relatively straightforward.
+This discrepancy poses another critical question for the community: why persist such a stark performance gap between a model’s deductive reasoning capabilities for mathematical reasoning tasks and its capacity for robust optimization modeling?

-To address these challenges, We present OPT-ENGINE, an extensible benchmark framework designed to move beyond static and anecdotal evaluations and to provide a rigorous assessment of LLMs' capacity for auto-formulation, reasoning and solving.
-OPT-ENGINE programmatically generates a vast repository of optimization instances with controllable structure and difficulty, flexible natural language specifications, and verifiable optimal solutions.
-This design enables a new paradigm of evaluation, facilitating the first scalable and granular analysis of LLMs across the complexity landscape of optimization tasks, and providing the empirical evidences necessary to move the field toward autonomous, industrial-scale optimization modeling.
+These observations lead to a set of research questions that the current existing benchmark cannot adequately answer.
+To fill this gap, we present OPT-ENGINE, an extensible benchmark framework designed to move beyond static and anecdotal evaluations and to provide a rigorous assessment of LLMs' capacity for auto-formulation and problem solving.
+OPT-ENGINE programmatically generates a vast repository of problem instances with controllable structure and difficulty, flexible natural language specifications, and verifiable optimal solutions.
+This design enables a new evaluation paradigm and provides the empirical evidence necessary to advance the field toward industrial-scale optimization modeling

-In summary, our work provides the following three key contributions: 1.)
-We introduce OPT-Engine, a novel framework that enables extensible benchmarking of LLMs on optimization auto-formulation and problem-solving with fine grained, scalable control of mathematical structure and language.
-2.)
-We conduct a systematic study of LLMs' reasoning paradigms.
-Our analysis characterizes their relative efficacy and demonstrates that external tool integration is crucial for maintaining accuracy as problem complexity scales.
-3.)
-Through controllable experiments with OPT-Engine, we quantify the primary performance bottlenecks of current frontier LLMs in optimization modeling.
-Our results indicate that errors in grounding and formulating constraints during formulation are the critical challenge compared with problem comprehension or modest objective perturbations.